leleliu008/ndk-pkg/README.md

         ndk-pkg homepage --open
         ndk-pkg homepage --open curl
         ndk-pkg homepage curl --open

-*   show the installation direcotory of the given package or this software

-        ndk-pkg prefix
-        ndk-pkg prefix curl

 *   show the depended packages of the given package